If you are living in Australia, you will know full well the influence of pokies on the culture. This extends way beyond hardcore gambling circles.

 They are so deeply embedded in the culture that you can never fully enjoy the pleasures of living in Australia with having a go at one.

-Here are some interesting facts you should know about pokies and Australia:
+Interesting facts you should know about pokies and Australia:

 - Australia was actually the first nation under which pokies were legalized.
 The rule was passed down in 1956 in New South Wales.
 In 1991, it became legal in Queensland and Victoria, South Australia in the following year, Tasmania in 1997 and the Northern Territory in 1998.
 It still remains to be legal in Western Australia except inside the casino.

 - Poker machines in Australia number at a colossal 196,900.
 95,012 of those are to be found in New South Wales, another 46,663 can be found in Queensland, and 28,860 in Victoria.
 To put that into perspective, that is more than double the number of machines you would find in all of Canada which has 97,161 machines and many times over New Zealand which has 16,440 machines in total.
 Big as Australia may be, you will never be too far from one of its poker machines so long as they are legal where you live.

 - Despite having a massive penchant for pokies, Australia is still only seventh on the listof countries containing the highest amount of poker machines per person.
 The top six are Japan, the United States, Italy, The United Kingdom, Spain, and Germany.

 - From the year 2013 to 2014,the number of losses incurred at the poker machines in Australia’s clubs and hotels was a reported 11 billion AUD.
 Another 1and a half billion can be added to that figure if we count casinos in.
 That is an average of around $700 for each player.